You are here: Home | Europe | Malta

 In 1980 gorgeous Anchor Bay was transformed into the fishing village of Sweethaven for the Hollywood film Popeye.
 The film set was never taken down and has become a popular family theme park with kid’s pools, a boat ride and animation shows.
 It is a fun family day out with lots of different places to explore with themed stores, a museum and plenty of refreshment options.

-Malta’s second island is the place to head for a peaceful rural break away from the crowds of the main island.
+Malta’s second island, Gozo, is the place to head for a peaceful rural break away from the crowds of the main island.
 It is a wonderful place to explore some of the islands’ history and legends, such as Calypso’s Cave, said to be the cave included in Homer’s Odyssey, and the ancient temples of Ggantija.
 There are also some pretty beaches at Ramala l-Hamla and Dahlet where you can relax and take a swim surrounded by some unforgettable scenery.

 Malta has been inhabited for millennia by many different civilisations and they have all left their marks on the island.
 Some of the most impressive are the monuments erected in the Megalithic period, with freestanding temples that are some of the oldest in the world.
 Examples not to miss are the temples of Ggantija on Gozo and the Hagar Qin, Mnajdra and Tarxien temples on the main island.
 These structures were built between the 4th and 3rd millennium BC and are fascinating sights to explore.